qshan/nucleus/README.md

 ### Building the Nucleus "Hello World" app

-On Linux this builds Nucleus our "hello world" example app in the ``examples/1-hello_world`` directory:
+On Linux this builds Nucleus with the example apps in the ``examples`` directory:

 ```shell script
 mkdir build